Four Strategies to Stress Less with Social Media

 Do you check social media on your phone or your home computer?
 In bed?
 At work?
 At the dinner table?
 On the bus?
 Sitting on the toilet?
 A lot of us check while on the toilet, which is pretty gross, but it also means we’re giving up the few moments in the day when we can close the door, relax, and truly be alone.
 What if we took this as an opportunity to enjoy our privacy instead?
 Remember privacy?

 A major rule for me is that I try to keep my phone out of the way when I’m with other human beings—but it’s remarkably hard.
-I’ve noticed that if I’m sitting at a dinner table and someone brings out their phone, I feel an almost uncontrollable urge to pull mine out, too.
-You may want to talk to your people about agreeing to uphold certain boundaries and keep each other accountable.
+I’ve noticed that if I’m sitting at a dinner table and someone takes out their phone, I feel an almost uncontrollable urge to pull mine out, too.
+You may want to talk to your friends and family about agreeing to uphold certain boundaries and keep each other accountable.

 The key to good social media boundaries is to figure out what works for you.
 You get to choose how you use social media.
 Don’t let it use you.